Loyen/qmk_firmware/keyboards/idobo/keymaps/loyen/readme.md

-# The default keymap for idobo
+# Loyens keymap for idobo

+Made to be used with swedish keyboard layout